Linux-RAC/lrac-refs/03-2014-gpf-priv.md

 # A GPF Privilege instruction violation example

-This is privilege instruction violation that causes GPF.
-The main cause of this failure is the **RDMSR** executed by the C code listed below.
+This is a privilege instruction violation that causes GPF.
+The main cause of the GPF is the **RDMSR** executed by the C code listed below.

 ## Original post from StackOverflow